ray-project/ray/doc/source/tune-tutorial.rst

   2. Setting a stopping criteria
   3. Specifying a TrialScheduler
   4. Adding a SearchAlgorithm
-  3. Getting the best model and analyzing results
+  5. Getting the best model and analyzing results
+  6. Running the script with multiple nodes on the cloud.

 Specifically, we'll leverage ASHA and Bayesian Optimization (via HyperOpt) without modifying your underlying code.